tannewt/wa-law.org/bill/2021-22/sb/5537/1/README.md

 15. If after a juvenile court assumes jurisdiction in one county the child relocates to another county, the juvenile court in the receiving county shall, upon the request of a school district or parent, assume jurisdiction of the petition filed in the previous county.

-**(16) The requirements in this section created by this act take effect August 1, 2022.
+16. **The requirements in this section created by this act take effect August 1, 2022.
 However, the requirements in this section created by this act take effect August 1, 2023, if a local school district board of directors determines that it is unable to comply with the August 1, 2022, date.
 Local school district boards of directors who make this determination and consequently delay the effective date of the requirements in this section created by this act for their district, must inform the office of the superintendent of public instruction of their determination.**

 ## Section 8
-> This section modifies an existing section.
+> This section modifies existing section [28A.225.090](/rcw/28A_common_school_provisions/28A.225_compulsory_school_attendance_and_admission.md).
 Here is the [modified chapter](rcw/28A_common_school_provisions/28A.225_compulsory_school_attendance_and_admission.md) for context.

 1. A court may order a child subject to a petition under RCW 28A.225.035 to do one or more of the following: